 Some of the top records management benefits are reduced storage & operational costs, improved regulatory compliance, protection of essential records, improved records retrieval, eliminated accidental records destruction, improved traceability, and improved business processes.

-The quantity of information that businesses must manage is rapidly increasing, and an effective records management program is now required to govern and preserve records throughout their lifecycle.
-Records management is an integral component of every organization’s document management strategy.
+The quantity of information that businesses must manage is rapidly increasing, and an effective records management program is now required to govern and preserve records.
+RM is an integral component of every organization’s document management strategy.
 If done correctly, information would be structured and carefully kept, allowing for quick access and compliance with various rules and regulations.

 The goal of records management is to guarantee that critical information is easily accessible and kept for as long as the organization need it, while also disposing of documents in line with various rules and regulations.